 - The Government has actively promoted self- employment of women by ensuring that they become wealth and job creators instead of being job seekers in the economy.

 - The programmes have focussed on dealing with challenges such as poor access to funding and markets as well as bolstering the confidence of women to take on entrepreneurial risk.

 - Under this scheme, the Government has provided credit up to 10 lakh to small entrepreneurs without the need for collateral or a guarantor.
 Women have made up 70 per cent of the beneficiaries under the scheme.

-- This scheme facilitates loans between 10 lakh and 1 crore to at least one schedule caste/schedule tribe member and one woman per bank branch for setting up a greenfield enterprise.
+- This scheme facilitates loans between 10 lakh and 1 crore to at least one scheduled caste/scheduled tribe member and one woman per bank branch for setting up a greenfield enterprise.

 Rashtriya Mahila Kosh (RMK):